mihanovak1024/pg-startup-essay-highlights/README.md

 not to maximize the amount of stock you retain.
 So if you can trade stock for something that improves your odds, it's probably a smart move.

-- The first thing you'll need is a few tens of thousands of dollars to pay your expenses while you develop a prototype.
-This is called seed capital.
-Because so little money is involved,
-raising seed capital is comparatively easy-- at least in the sense of getting a quick yes or no.

 - Usually angels are financially equivalent to founders.
 They get the same kind of stock and get diluted the same amount in future rounds.
 How much stock should they get?
 That depends on how ambitious you feel.